Green University® LLC Presents... A Multi-Sensory Experience!

 Alcohol: Please do not bring any alcohol, unless you brewed it yourself and have enough to share with everyone.

-Weather: Please check the weather forecast for Dillon, Montana prior to the class and pack appropriately for whatever June has in store for us.
-Magpie Springs is a mile high in elevation and we may travel further up into the mountains.
+Weather: ease check the weather forecast for Pony, Montana prior to the class and pack appropriately for whatever June weather has in store for us.
+The homestead sits at 5,600 feet in elevation.

 Suggested Gear: